ELSS vs PPF

 ELSS can be of two types –

-• Close-ended – Where the number of units available for purchase is fixed.
+1. Close-ended – Where the number of units available for purchase is fixed.
 These are issued during a new fund offer (NFO) and are available until all the units are sold.
 Close-ended mutual funds are generally bought and sold via brokers.

 Example – ICICI Prudential Long Term Wealth Enhancement Fund.

-• Open-ended – Where the number of units is not limited.
+1. Open-ended – Where the number of units is not limited.
 Open-ended mutual funds are bought and sold directly from an AMC or fund house.

 Example – Axis Long Term Equity Fund.

-Individuals can invest in this fund either through a lump sum corpus or via systematic investment plan (SIP).
+Individuals can invest in this fund either through a lump sum corpus or a systematic investment plan (SIP).
 Unlike the former, SIPs allow a person to invest a fixed amount of money every month for a certain period, like recurring deposits.

+• Income tax benefits: ELSS offers income tax benefits under Section 80C, wherein contributions of up to Rs.1.5 lakh are free from taxation each year.
+The maximum amount an investor can save on taxes via these schemes is Rs.46,800, calculated per the highest income tax slab.
 Also, even though this fund allows investors to save tax, it is subject to long-term capital gains tax at 10% when returns are Rs.1 Lakh or higher.

+• Short investment period: Equity Linked Savings Schemes have a minimum lock-in period of 3 years.
+When knowing about ELSS vs PPF, the former can offer more liquidity than the latter.
 It should be noted here that investors are not locking their money for 3 years but buying the units for the same period.
 Hence, this fund does not offer any premature withdrawal facility.

-The minimum amount that one can invest in an ELSS scheme is Rs.500.
+• Minimum investment amount: The minimum amount that one can invest in an ELSS scheme is Rs.500.
 While there is no ceiling for investment, income tax benefits will only be available for up to a maximum investment of Rs.1.5 Lakh in a year.

 The expected returns from this investment can be illustrated below –